-Using a simulated LEO trajectory, simulated GPS, INS, and star tracker data were generated using NAVSYS' GPS Toolbox for Matlab.
+Using a simulated LEO trajectory, simulated GPS, INS, and star tracker data were generated using NAVSYS' GPS Toolbox for Matlab, using known error models for the INS and star tracker, and adding zero mean pseudorange noise to the GPS measurements.
 The GPS Toolbox is a complete set of GPS signal simulation, test, and analysis tools.
 The Matlab signal simulation tool simulates the complete GPS signal, as generated by the GPS satellites, including effects such as signal interference or atmospheric signal degradation (e.g. ionosphere).
-The Toolbox's geographic tools facilitate the transformation of data between the various coordinate systems commonly used in GPS research, such as latitudelongitude-altitude, WGS-84 ECEF, North-East-Down, and body reference frames.
-It also provides tools to read GPS almanacs and ephemeredes and compute ECEF and line-ofsight vectors to GPS satellites as a function of user position and time.
+The Toolbox's geographic tools facilitate the transformation of data between the various coordinate systems commonly used in GPS research, such as latitude-longitude-altitude, WGS-84 ECEF, North-East-Down, and body reference frames.
+It also provides tools to read GPS almanacs and ephemeredes and compute ECEF and line-of-sight vectors to GPS satellites as a function of user position and time.

-Using the toolbox simulated pseudorange, inertial, and quaternion update data was generated.
+Simulated pseudorange, inertial, and quaternion update data was generated and fed into the SSGR.
 In order to simulate realistic conditions, the inertial data was generated using a model of the Crista Cloud Cap IMU.
 The GPS receiver model has 0.5-meter range noise for space environment.
 The quaternion update data was generated using a model of the MicroMak star tracker of 48 micro-radian measurement noise.
-Attitude, position, velocity, and attitude errors are shown in Figure 9, 9, and 10.
+Attitude, position, velocity, and attitude errors are shown in Figure 13, Figure 14, and Figure 15.
 Position errors are on the order of 0.7 meter, and velocity errors are on the order of 0.1 m/s.
 Attitude errors are in the order of 2 miliradians using 1-Hz attitude update.

-In Figure 11 attitude estimation errors are plotted using the 10-Hz star tracker updates.
-With the filter updates, attitude estimation errors are on the order of tenths of microradians, a significant improvement over attitude estimation using GPS, INS, and 1-Hz star tracker measurements.
+In Figure 16 the attitude estimation errors are plotted using the 10-Hz star tracker updates.
+With the filter updates, attitude estimation errors are on the order of tens of microradians, a significant improvement over attitude estimation using GPS, INS, and 1-Hz star tracker measurements.

-Figure 8 GPS/INS/ST Position Estimation Error
+Figure 13 GPS/INS/ST Position Estimation Error

-Figure 9 GPS/INS/ST Velocity Estimation Error
+Figure 14 GPS/INS/ST Velocity Estimation Error

-Figure 10 GPS/INS/1-Hz ST Attitude Estimation Error
+Figure 15 GPS/INS/1-Hz ST Attitude Error Without Attitude Reset

-Figure 11 GPS/INS/10-Hz ST Attitude Estimation Error
+Figure 16 GPS/INS/10-Hz ST Attitude Error With Attitude Reset